-J shall be the foretriangle base measured horizontally from the foreside of the mast at its lowest point above the deck or coach-roof to the center line of the foremost tack point on which headsails are set (the center line of the luff of the foremost headsail, if the headsail is to be set flying), extended if necessary, to intersect the level of the sheer line, or to a bowsprit if used.
+J shall be the foretriangle base measured horizontally from the foreside of the mast at its lowest point above the deck or coach-roof to the center line of the foremost tack point on which headsails, other than Large Roach Headsails (LRH), are set (the center line of the luff of the foremost headsail, if the headsail is to be set flying), extended if necessary, to intersect the level of the sheer line, or to a bowsprit if used.
 Where there is the capacity for the mast to be moved at the deck, J shall be measured with the mast at the aftermost limit of adjustment unless a 1 in.
 (25mm) contrasting band is provided.
 In this case J shall be measured to the aft edge of the band and the forward face of the mast may not move aft of this point.
-There is a separate and apart J measurement (JLRH) used for the tack point of Large Roach Headsails (LRH) that is used in the rating calculation.
+JLRH shall be the foretriangle base for any Large Roach Headsail (LRH) and shall be determined in the same manner as J but to the LRH tack point.